chipperdrew/talkEdu/README.rst

 #) IN PRODUCTION - Log/count the spam caught by AKISMET, djangospam, honeypot
 #) IN PRODUCTION - Make sure Django-axes is IP specific				---------------DO THIS NOW----------------
 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin
-#) IN PRODUCTION - Remove "on-click" and st_url attributes for social media links on home
 #) IF COMPLAINTS - Save Akismet posts/comments that are being deemed spam
 #) IF COMPLAINTS - Don't auto-delete "mark-as-spam" comments
 #) IF COMPLAINTS - Smaller comment voting chart